invariantlabs-ai/invariant/README.md

 This RBAC policy ensures that only users with the correct roles can access the data retrieved by the agent.
 If they cannot, the analyzer will raise an `AccessControlViolation` error, which can then be handled by the agent (e.g. by filtering out the unauthorized chunks) or raise an alert to the system administrator.

 The shown policy is _parameterized_, where `input.user` is a parameter provided depending on the evaluation context.
 For instance, in this case the policy is only violated if `user` is `alice`, but not if `user` is `bob`.
-This allows for more policies that are aware of the authorization context and can be used to enforce fine-grained access control policies.
+This allows for policies that are aware of the authorization context and can be used to enforce fine-grained access control policies.

 ## Documentation